 - Keto diet isn’t safe for pregnant women and people with kidney and liver complications without approval from a doctor.

 - There are side-effects during the transition to keto, but they are manageable.

-There’s been a lot of debate about whether or not keto is good for you.
-And it can be hard to sift through conflicting data when you don’t know what’s truly right or wrong.
 On one hand, we know keto has been proven to help the masses lose weight, blast fat, and feel better within a few weeks.

 Yet on the other hand, keto restricts carbs and limits certain food groups, like fibrous beans and legumes, as well as healthy whole grains.
 On top of that, you’re increasing your fat intake to make up the bulk of your diet.
 Where does that fat go exactly?

 And how can you make sure you’re getting what your body needs and staying healthy with such carb restriction and high amounts of fat, while still losing weight?
 Here are the facts.